meh/torb/README.md

 How to run
 ----------
-First of all make sure to have installed bundle (`gem install bundle` should suffice if your Ruby isn't fucked up).
+First of all make sure to have installed bundler (`gem install bundler` should suffice if your Ruby isn't fucked up).

 Then just run `bundle install` inside *master* and *puppet*, this will install the needed dependencies.